-International Workshop of Social Transformation and International Migration (STIM) project: Challenge for Social Theory and National Identities
+International Workshop on Social Transformation and International Migration in Turkey

 Organisers: Mine Eder, Ahmet Içduygu, Derya Özkul

 Turkey has gone through a series of changes in the last decade that constitute a neoliberal transformation: the developments in the economy, the rise in the urban middle class and the absence of welfare provisions are among the factors that have required the arrival of international migrants.
 As such, Turkey has increasingly become an immigration country.
 In this workshop, we were interested in papers with a clear theoretical perspective and strong empirical data on recent migration flows in Turkey from a wide range of disciplines and perspectives.
 Papers presented explored the following themes:

 - Political economy and absence of welfare provisions in Turkey: need for low-skilled migrants;